-- DLOADX program: "Connection settings" window (the command for opening this window is available in the "Communication" menu; you can also use the Ctrl+R key combination). - keypad: functions available in the SRVMOD CONFIG submenu (SERVICE MODE ▶0.
+- DLOADX program: "Identifiers and tel. no" window (the command for opening this window is available in the "Communication" menu; you can also use the Ctrl+R key combination). - keypad: functions available in the SRVMOD CONFIG submenu (SERVICE MODE ▶0.
 SRVMOD CONFIG).